Example: [Collected via e-mail, February 2009]

 Determining whether Marx ever wrote any such thing (in Das Kapital or some other work) should be a simple task, requiring no more than a text search of Marx's writings for a matching passage.
 However, the process is complicated by the fact that Marx wrote in German, so finding such a match would be dependent upon the vagaries of various translations of Marx's works from German into English.
 Nonetheless, for a variety of reasons we're confident about putting this one squarely into the "False" column:

-The earliest reference of any kind we could find to this purported Marxian quotation supposedly penned in the 1860s was a December 2008blog post.
+- The earliest reference of any kind we could find to this purported Marxian quotation supposedly penned in the 1860s was a

-Those familiar with Marx's work acknowledge that the passage in question doesn't sound like (and isn't) something produced by Marx himself.
-For example, writing about this quote in the London Times, business editor David Wighton observed that:
+- Those familiar with Marx's work acknowledge that the passage in question doesn't sound like (and isn't) something produced by Marx himself.
+For example, writing about this quote in the London Times, business editor

 This hoax quote has been going around the Internet for at least a month now, attributed to the man most associated with the rise of communism.